16 Sep Posterior Shoulder Mobility Drills

 ➡️Whereas the side-lying horizontal adduction stretch decreased teres minor stiffness.

 Why is this relevant?
-For baseball pitches, the teres minor demonstrates the highest level of EMG activity of all the shoulder muscles during the deceleration phase.
+For baseball pitchers, the teres minor demonstrates the highest level of EMG activity of all the shoulder muscles during the deceleration phase.
 Furthermore, at 90 deg of adduction (ie the position of the shoulder during throwing), the teres minor to infraspinatus muscle activity ratio is significantly higher than a 0 deg of adduction.
 Thus, the throwing motion requires higher intensity eccentric contraction of the teres minor than the infraspinatus, which could lead to the teres minor being more fatigued and thus more muscle stiffness after pitching.

 Moral of the story, if you’re a baseball player, try the side-lying horizontal adduction instead of the sleeper stretch to stretch your posterior shoulder!